stephenscaff/jumpoff-wp/readme.md

 });
 ```

-All Fields are registered in `inc/fields/*`, generally in their own clearly named file.
-Variables for reuse are housed in `inc/fields/fields-vars.php` and `inc/fields/fields-vars-modules.php`
+All Fields are registered in `inc/Fields/*`, generally in their own clearly named file.
+Variables for reuse are housed in `inc/Fields/vars.php`

 # Modules

-The Jumpoff uses ACF's Flexible content fields to create a drag-and-drop module system.
+The Jumpoff uses ACF's Flexible content fields to create a drag-and-drop module system and are defined at `inc/Fields/Modules/*`

-A custom class (`inc/acf-utils/acf-modules.php`) further enhances flexible content fields by mapping them by name to files within the `partials/modules` directory.
+A custom module loader class (`inc/Acf/AcfModules.php`) further enhances flexible content fields by mapping them by name to files within the `partials/modules` directory.
 So, when used, an FC field named `intro-module` with load the module file `intro-module.php`.

 Calling the Modules in a template